National Indigenous Music Awards 2016

-The National Indigenous Music Awards 2016 are the 13th annual National Indigenous Music Awards.
+The National Indigenous Music Awards 2016 were the 13th annual National Indigenous Music Awards.

 The nominations were announced on 31 July 2016 and the awards ceremony was held on 6 August 2016.

 The theme for this year's award was Protest Songs.
 The year, celebrated the 50th anniversary of the Wave Hill walk-off the 40th anniversary of the Aboriginal Land Rights Act 1976 and 25 years since the release of Yothu Yindi's Tribal Voice.